DuckDuckGo launches DuckAssist: a new feature that generates quick natural language summaries in response to search queries [UPDATE]

 • If DuckAssist has generated an answer for a given topic before, the answer will appear automatically.
 Otherwise, you can click the ‘Generate’ button to have an answer generated for you in real time.

-DuckDuckGo launches DuckAssist: a new feature that generates natural language answers to search queries using Wikipedia
+DuckDuckGo launches DuckAssist: a new feature that generates quick natural language summaries in response to search queries [UPDATE]

 Share this